Dr. Ron McCurdy

 McCurdy is a consultant to the GRAMMY Foundation educational programs, including serving as director of the Grammy Jazz Choir and Combo.
 He served as director of the Walt Disney All-American Summer College Jazz Ensemble and Jazz Singers in Orlando, Florida, for seven years and continues to serve as a consultant for the college program.
 He has also served as a member of the Jamey Aebersold Jazz Camp faculty.
 McCurdy is a performing artist for the Yamaha International Corporation.

-More recently Ben has ventured into the realm of composition and production, releasing an album of original material, entitled Salmagundi, to critical acclaim in 2016.
-Ben has shared the stage and studied with artists such as Linda Cole, Marcus Printup, Jiggs Whigham, Gary Starling, Marcus Roberts, Ron McCurdy, Wynton Marsalis, John Ricci, Dave Douglas, Alphonso Horne, Gary Burton, and the Jazz Conceptions Orchestra, and was recently featured in JAZZIZ® and DRUM!® magazines.
+More recently Ben has ventured into the realm of composition and production, releasing an album of original material, entitled Salmagundi, to critical acclaim in 2016, and has been on to producing albums and live tours since.
+Ben has shared the stage and studied with artists such as Linda Cole, Marcus Printup, Jiggs Whigham, Gary Starling, Marcus Roberts, Ron McCurdy, Wynton Marsalis, John Ricci, Dave Douglas, Alphonso Horne, Gary Burton, Keith Urban, Malcolm-Jamal Warner, the Jazz Conceptions Orchestra, and has been featured in JAZZIZ® and DRUM!® magazines.

 Director of Education and Community Outreach

 Widely respected as a musical pedagogue, Jim Daniel is among a rare breed of educators that consistently inspires students towards musical excellence.